🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 With the proper safety equipment, your kids can tube in high style and be protected.
 For example, NeoSports makes a great, sturdy pair of gloves (check price on Amazon).

-By equipping your kids, and other tubers, with the proper safety equipment, tubing risks are dramatically reduced.
-By following all the other guidelines, you can reduce your risk even more.
+Tubing risks are dramatically reduced by equipping your kids and other tubers with the proper safety equipment.
+Following all the other guidelines can reduce your risk even more.

 Now you can hit the water knowing your kids will be safe tubing all summer long!